ASustiyono/SES-1B-Group-3/README.md

 # HealthClientApp
+Welcome to CheckUp!
+A patient doctor android application.

+To use the android APK, download or clone the repository.

+Open the project in Android Studio.

+Sync with Gradle.

+<detail><summary> Learning GitHub Tutorial</summary>
 > The information below is from Carlo's Repo.

 Simple "training wheels" app for the subject of Software Engineering Studio 1B.